 The goal is to step out of your comfort zone and try new colors.

 Don’t spend hours or days going back and forth to the paint store in search of the perfect paint color.
 Plus, those sample cards can often be off if the lighting isn’t right.
-Thanks to technology, you can now paint your wall virtually with apps you can download to your phone.
+Thanks to technology, you can now paint your wall virtually using color visualizer apps you can download to your phone.

 Each app has its own feature.
 Some are from the makers of specific interior paint brands.